Wall Street drifts as tech stocks climb and oil prices sink

 “We believe that a shutdown will have only a small and transitory economic impact, but it may spur some financial market volatility,” according to Jennifer Timmerman, investment strategy analyst at Wells Fargo Investment Institute.

-On Wall Street, Electronic Arts rallied 5% after the video game maker confirmed rumors of a mega-buyout.
+On Wall Street, Electronic Arts rallied 4.6% after the video game maker confirmed rumors of a megabuyout.
 A group of investors will pay $210 in cash for each share of EA.
 Based on the number of shares it had outstanding in July, the price tag would be slightly above $52.5 billion, and the companies are calling it history's largest all-cash deal to take a business private.

 The Hang Seng in Hong Kong jumped 1.9%, and Tokyo’s Nikkei 225 fell 0.7% for two of the world’s bigger moves.

-Oil prices slumped close to 3%.
+Oil prices slumped more than 3%.
 Analysts said reports that oil-producing nations in the OPEC+ group might raise their production limits next month added to the notion that too much supply is washing around the world

 Gold topped $3,850 per ounce to continue its record-breaking run amid expectations for cuts to interest rates by the Fed and worries about potentially high inflation and the mountains of debt that governments worldwide are carrying.